 Vallery

+While you can of course take Vallery anywhere, she was designed to complement the experience of the Trail, which is an easy, self-driving, art-lovers’ tour across the lower West Coast of the North Island featuring over 50 stops, thanks to a unique collaboration between the Manawatū, Whanganui, and Taranaki regions.
 The Trail takes visitors through an eclectic mix of public art, street art, galleries and museums, as well as off-the-beaten-track studios and creative rural communities.
-This new art explorer road trip showcases the incredible variety of creativity on offer, redefining what it means to take the scenic route!
-So, to get you inspired, Vallery contains an eclectic mix of Kiwi art from artists and galleries on the Coastal Arts Trail picked out by Aimée Ralfini of @artache_nz.
+So, to get you inspired, Vallery contains an eclectic mix of Kiwi art from artists and galleries on the Coastal Arts Trail which you can check out here: https://coastalartstrail.nz/

 Note: Vallery has a minimum 4 day hire for most of the year and 7 days during the summer.